 The Rent a Room Scheme is a generous tax allowance for renting out a spare room in your home.
-Most live-in landlords may have no tax to pay on rental income up to £7,500.
+Most live-in landlords have no tax to pay on rental income up to £7,500 per tax year.
 The scheme is optional and may not make sense for everyone.
 In most cases it is simple, and there is nothing for the landlord to tell the taxman.

 Rent a Room Scheme Conditions